The evolution of employee collaboration has had a significant impact on the workforce, and how people build relationships and deliver results.

 As companies continue to consider collaboration solutions, we can make sure you’re up to speed using the right tools today’s modern work setting requires.

-Cody Evans is a technology specialist at AdamsGabbert (AG), a catalyst for growth, a spark for innovation, and a facilitator of progress.
+Cody Evans is a technology specialist for AdamsGabbert (AG), a catalyst for growth, a spark for innovation, and a facilitator of progress.
 Founded in 1999 and based in Overland Park, Kan., AG focuses on staffing + recruiting, technology services, and consulting—all designed to make business better for their clients.
 Share your thoughts on LinkedIn, Facebook or Twitter!